-- Always read the instructions. - Be extra careful when using airborne pesticides such as sprays and flea bombs. - Keep pesticides stored out of reach of children, and don't put traps or poisons where kids might find them. - Always wash your hands after handling hazardous products.
+- Always read the instructions. - Be extra careful when using airborne pesticides such as sprays and flea bombs. - Keep pesticides stored out of the reach of children, and don't put traps or poisons where kids might find them. - Always wash your hands after handling hazardous products.

-If you cannot handle an infestation on your own, call an exterminator.
+If you cannot handle an infestation on your own, ask your landlord to call an exterminator.

-KEEP YOUR HOME SAFE
+05 KEEP YOUR APARTMENT SAFE

-The sixth key to a healthy home is keeping it safe.
-Being aware of the most common dangers around your home can keep you and your family safe.
+The fifth key to a healthy home is keeping it safe.
+Being aware of the most common dangers around your apartment can keep you and your family safe.